 Welcome!
 I am a PhD candidate in Rhetoric at the University of California, Berkeley.
 This year I hold the Frank E. Ratliff Fellowship in Classical Antiquity (2016/17).

 My research and teaching interests span ancient Greek rhetoric, medicine, and philosophy as well as contemporary critical theory.
 At the core, I am motivated by the question of how humans individually and collectively navigate difference.
 When does difference inspire wonder, and when does it engender discomfort and fear?

 My work is inspired by my upbringing in the Middle East as the daughter of a U.S. ambassador, and especially by the wave of uprisings that began there in 2011.
-In 2013, I co-founded Boutique Activist Consultancy, a social change think tank, where I bring my rhetorical skills and philosophical insight to the task of understanding and sparking democratic social movements.
+Since 2013, I have served as an advisor at Boutique Activist Consultancy, a social change think tank, where I bring my rhetorical skills and philosophical insight to the task of understanding and sparking democratic social movements.